 About the Laggar Falcon

-The laggar falcon, also known as the lugger falcon or jugger, is a mid-sized bird of prey which occurs in the Indian subcontinent from extreme southeastern Iran, southeastern Afghanistan, Pakistan, through India, Nepal, Bhutan, Bangladesh and northwestern Myanmar.
+The laggar falcon is a mid-sized bird of prey occurring in the Indian subcontinent from southeastern Iran, southeastern Afghanistan, Pakistan, through India, Nepal, Bhutan, Bangladesh and northwestern Myanmar.
+It used to be the most common falcons in the region, but numbers have declined so that is probably nowhere a common species anymore.
+The main threats are the intensification of pesticide use and use as a decoy to trap large falcons.

 Source: Wikipedia